delfick/photons/docs/start/tile_animations.rst

     So if you want a cool dripping rainbow effect say something like ``{"fade_amount": 0, "hue_ranges": "rainbow", "line_tip_hue": null}``

+  min_speed - float -- default 0.2
+    The minimum amount of pixels to fall every tick of the animation

+  max_speed - float -- default 0.4
+    The maximum amount of pixels to fall every tick of the animation

 tile_dice_roll
   This does a roll of a dice following by choosing a number to be displayed on all the tiles